zgalant/zgalant.github.com/source/_posts/2012-09-14-the-best-startup-incubator-for-you.markdown

 ### Imagine K12
-Since my company is an ed tech company, Imagine K12 makes a ton of sense for us.
+Since [CodeHS](http://codehs.com) is an ed tech company, Imagine K12 makes a ton of sense for us.
 Not only are the partners knowledgeable about education, they have incredible connections to very influential people in the education space.
 We've had speakers from Knewton, Teach For America, New Schools Venture Fund, The Innosight Institute,